zeek/zeek-docs/doc/scripts/policy/frameworks/cluster/controller/api.zeek.rst

 :zeek:id:`ClusterController::API::get_instances_request`: :zeek:type:`event`      zeek-client sends this event to request a list of the currently
                                                                                   peered agents/instances.
 :zeek:id:`ClusterController::API::get_instances_response`: :zeek:type:`event`     Response to a get_instances_request event.
+:zeek:id:`ClusterController::API::get_nodes_request`: :zeek:type:`event`          zeek-client sends this event to request a list of
+                                                                                  :zeek:see:`ClusterController::Types::NodeStatus` records that capture
+                                                                                  the status of Supervisor-managed nodes running on the cluster's instances.
+:zeek:id:`ClusterController::API::get_nodes_response`: :zeek:type:`event`         Response to a get_nodes_request event.
 :zeek:id:`ClusterController::API::notify_agents_ready`: :zeek:type:`event`        The controller triggers this event when the operational cluster
                                                                                   instances align with the ones desired by the cluster configuration.